hystax/optscale/optscale-deploy/README.md

 #### Troubleshooting

-In case of following error:
+In case of the following error:
 ```
 fatal: [172.22.24.157]: FAILED! => {"changed": true, "cmd": "kubeadm init --config /tmp/kubeadm-init.conf --upload-certs > kube_init.log", "delta": "0:00:00.936514", "end": "2022-11-30 09:42:18.304928", "msg": "non-zero return code", "rc": 1, "start": "2022-11-30 09:42:17.368414", "stderr": "W1130 09:42:17.461362  334184 validation.go:28] Cannot validate kube-proxy config - no validator is available\nW1130 09:42:17.461709  334184 validation.go:28] Cannot validate kubelet config - no validator is available\n\t[WARNING IsDockerSystemdCheck]: detected \"cgroupfs\" as the Docker cgroup driver.
 The recommended driver is \"systemd\".
 Please follow the guide at https://kubernetes.io/docs/setup/cri/\nerror execution phase preflight: [preflight] Some fatal errors occurred:\n\t[ERROR Port-6443]: Port 6443 is in use\n\t[ERROR Port-10259]: Port 10259 is in use\n\t[ERROR Port-10257]: Port 10257 is in use\n\t[ERROR FileAvailable--etc-kubernetes-manifests-kube-apiserver.yaml]: /etc/kubernetes/manifests/kube-apiserver.yaml already exists\n\t[ERROR FileAvailable--etc-kubernetes-manifests-kube-controller-manager.yaml]: /etc/kubernetes/manifests/kube-controller-manager.yaml already exists\n\t[ERROR FileAvailable--etc-kubernetes-manifests-kube-scheduler.yaml]: /etc/kubernetes/manifests/kube-scheduler.yaml already exists\n\t[ERROR FileAvailable--etc-kubernetes-manifests-etcd.yaml]: /etc/kubernetes/manifests/etcd.yaml already exists\n\t[ERROR Port-10250]: Port 10250 is in use\n\t[ERROR Port-2379]: Port 2379 is in use\n\t[ERROR Port-2380]: Port 2380 is in use\n\t[ERROR DirAvailable--var-lib-etcd]: /var/lib/etcd is not empty\n[preflight] If you know what you are doing, you can make a check non-fatal with `--ignore-preflight-errors=...`\nTo see the stack trace of this error execute with --v=5 or higher", "stderr_lines": ["W1130 09:42:17.461362  334184 validation.go:28] Cannot validate kube-proxy config - no validator is available", "W1130 09:42:17.461709  334184 validation.go:28] Cannot validate kubelet config - no validator is available", "\t[WARNING IsDockerSystemdCheck]: detected \"cgroupfs\" as the Docker cgroup driver.
 The recommended driver is \"systemd\".
 Please follow the guide at https://kubernetes.io/docs/setup/cri/", "error execution phase preflight: [preflight] Some fatal errors occurred:", "\t[ERROR Port-6443]: Port 6443 is in use", "\t[ERROR Port-10259]: Port 10259 is in use", "\t[ERROR Port-10257]: Port 10257 is in use", "\t[ERROR FileAvailable--etc-kubernetes-manifests-kube-apiserver.yaml]: /etc/kubernetes/manifests/kube-apiserver.yaml already exists", "\t[ERROR FileAvailable--etc-kubernetes-manifests-kube-controller-manager.yaml]: /etc/kubernetes/manifests/kube-controller-manager.yaml already exists", "\t[ERROR FileAvailable--etc-kubernetes-manifests-kube-scheduler.yaml]: /etc/kubernetes/manifests/kube-scheduler.yaml already exists", "\t[ERROR FileAvailable--etc-kubernetes-manifests-etcd.yaml]: /etc/kubernetes/manifests/etcd.yaml already exists", "\t[ERROR Port-10250]: Port 10250 is in use", "\t[ERROR Port-2379]: Port 2379 is in use", "\t[ERROR Port-2380]: Port 2380 is in use", "\t[ERROR DirAvailable--var-lib-etcd]: /var/lib/etcd is not empty", "[preflight] If you know what you are doing, you can make a check non-fatal with `--ignore-preflight-errors=...`", "To see the stack trace of this error execute with --v=5 or higher"], "stdout": "", "stdout_lines": []}
 ```
-do following command to reset k8s and retry the installation command:
+run the following command to reset k8s and retry the installation command:
 ```
 sudo kubeadm reset -f
 ansible-playbook -e "ansible_ssh_user=<user>" -k -K -i "<ip address>," ansible/k8s-master.yaml
 ```

-In case of following error during cluster initialization:
+In case of the following error during cluster initialization:
 ```
 requests.exceptions.ConnectionError: HTTPConnectionPool(host='172.22.24.157', port=2376): Max retries exceeded with url: /v1.35/auth (Caused by NewConnectionError('<urllib3.connection.HTTPConnection object at 0x7f73ca7c3340>: Failed to establish a new connection: [Errno 111] Connection refused'))
 ```
-check docker port is opened:
+check the docker port is opened:
 ```
 sudo netstat -plnt | grep 2376
 ```